Learn more about our recruitment opportunities for the U-M Medical School General Surgery Residency program.

 Interviews

-The General Surgery Residency program at the U-M Medical School includes a required two years of Academic Development Time between the third and fourth years of clinical training.
-Applicants with Visas which are limited to less than seven years will not meet the requirements for completion of training and will not be considered for interviews.
+In keeping with our mission to train the future leaders in academic surgery, the General Surgery Residency program at the University of Michigan includes a required two years of Academic Development Time between the third and fourth years of clinical training.
+Applicants with Visas requirements which are limited to less than seven years will not meet the requirements for completion of training and will not be considered for interviews.

 The General Surgery Resident Program seeks to train the future leaders in Surgery.
 Our Resident Recruitment Committee will holistically evaluate every candidate across a spectrum of attributes we believe are necessary to be successful in our training program and ultimately in a career as a clinically skilled, compassionate surgeon who provides excellent care for a diverse patient population.